Revolving door (politics): Critics and developments

-Former EU Commissioners passing through the revolving door attract much attention, but such situations occur in every EU institution, not only the commission.
+Former EU Commissioners passing through the revolving door attract much attention, but such situations occur in every EU institution, not only the Commission.
 The European Union is said to have a permissive culture.
-It has often waved its own rules to allow revolvers to have a job in the institutions or to be employed in the private sector after their term in office.
-People going through the revolving door bring industry expertise and insight that can be valuable for regulators, it can sometimes be conceptualized as an educational process by researchers working on the topic.
+It has often waived its own rules to allow revolvers to have a job in the institutions or to be employed in the private sector after their term in office.
+People going through the revolving door bring industry expertise and insight that can be valuable for regulators, and it can sometimes be conceptualized as an educational process by researchers working on the topic.
 The European Union combines very technical domains where such specific knowledge and competences could be valuable.
 There is a tension between the need for expertise and the resort to the revolving door to obtain this knowledge.

-However, the EU has been pressured to address the issue more convincingly and to reform its rules sometimes qualified as weak.
-The code of Conduct of the Commission has been reformed after the Barosso Gate.This can be seen as a progress in regulating the issue but these efforts may be perceived as insufficient.
+However, the EU has been pressured to address the issue more convincingly and to reform its rules, which are sometimes qualified as weak.
+The code of Conduct of the Commission has been reformed after the Barosso Gate.
+This can be seen as progress in regulating the issue, but these efforts may be perceived as insufficient.
 Indeed, the cooling-off period after employment in the Union lasts for 18 months.
 In contrast, other countries have stricter rules.
-For instance, former Candadien officials are to wait 5 years after their term to engage in any lobbying activities.
-The European Parliament has also taken steps to close the entering side of the revolving door when it blocked the nomination of Gerry Cross as executive director of the European Banking Authority.
+For instance, former Canadian officials are to wait 5 years after their term to engage in any lobbying activities.
+The European Parliament has also taken steps to close the revolving door blocking the nomination of Gerry Cross as executive director of the European Banking Authority.

 According to a report by Transparency International - EU Office, which analysed the career paths of 485 former Members of the European Parliament and 27 former European Commissioners, the revolving door phenomenon is present at the EU level as well.
 The report Access All Areas finds that 30% of the 161 MEPs who left politics for other employment were employed by organisations which were registered on the EU Transparency Register at the start of 2017.
 At the same time, the report found that 15 out of 27 Commissioners who finished their service in 2014 entered employment with organisations on the EU lobby register after the end of their 18-month cooling-off period.
 The report also notes that the regulatory framework surrounding the revolving door phenomenon in the European Union could be improved by a stronger ethics framework, notably an independent ethics body which would decide which professional activities are subject to a conflict of interest.